cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

    - If this is your first time installing Unlaunch, relaunch TWiLight Menu++ through the exploit that you used.
    - If you have already installed Unlaunch and are looking to update it, hold <kbd>A</kbd> + <kbd>B</kbd> while booting and select `BOOT.NDS`
 1. Launch TWiLight Menu++'s Settings
-   - If you hadn't changed your theme, follow the steps in the "Launching the Exploit" page.
+   - If you haven't changed your theme, follow the steps in the "Launching the Exploit" page.
 Otherwise, consult the TWiLight Menu++ Manual
 1. Hit <kbd>L</kbd> / <kbd>R</kbd> until you reach the Unlaunch Settings page
-1. Set your custom Unlaunch BG from the options menu
+1. If you want to change Unlaunch's background image, click on `Background` and choose the one you want
-1. Make sure the "Revert Menu patches" option is set to true
+1. If you want the Health and Safety screen and DSi Menu music, then set `Launcher Patches` to `Off`
-   - Without this, your DSi System Menu will not contain any music and the DSi Splash Screen will not appear
+   - This will also prevent region locking from being removed
 1. Exit the TWiLight Menu++ Settings
-1. In the file navigation menu, launch `UNLAUNCH.DSI`
+1. In the file navigation menu, launch `Unlaunch DSi Installer`
 1. Select the install option
-   - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please take a look at our [Troubleshooting](troubleshooting) page
+   - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please take a look at the [Troubleshooting](troubleshooting) page
 1. When completed, reboot your system

 If you see Unlaunch's management screen at this point, you have successfully modded your Nintendo DSi.